 Life Care Plans for Birth-Injured Infants

 If you have a child who suffered an injury at birth, you understand the high care costs you need to keep him or her comfortable.
+Birth injuries can happen during labor and delivery or due to medical malpractice during the pregnancy.
 Depending on the birth injury, your child may suffer from cognitive and physical disabilities.
 You may need to provide special accommodations in your home, purchase mobility equipment, and invest in multiple medical treatments, such as physical therapy, speech therapy, medications, and regular doctor’s appointments.

 These costs can add up significantly over the course of a child’s lifetime.
 If you are filing a birth injury lawsuit to cover these expenses, it can be difficult to calculate future costs.
 A birth injury attorney in Seattle can help you determine what you’ll need going forward.
 Drafting a life care plan can help you determine what the financial costs for the medical, educational, and miscellaneous expenses will be for the rest of your child’s life.